glahitette/kubernetes/k8s_cheat_sheet.md

     - port: 53                # allow DNS TCP
       protocol: TCP
 ```
-- Example of Network Policy that allows all pods in the `users-backend` namespace to communicate with each other only on a specific port (80): first label the namespace: `k label namespace users-backend app=users-backend`then use:
+- Example of Network Policy allowing all pods in the `users-backend` namespace to communicate with each other only on a specific port (80): first label the namespace: `k label namespace users-backend app=users-backend` then use:
 ```
-apiVersion: networking.k8s.io/v1
-kind: NetworkPolicy
 metadata:
   name: np-users-backend-80
   namespace: users-backend